Manuel Troncoso de la Concha: Presidency (1940–1942)

-On May 17, 1942 Troncoso appointed Generalissimo Rafael Trujillo as the new Secretary of War and Secretary of the Navy, using the previous resignation of Héctor Trujillo as a legal basis.
+On 16 May, elections were held where Trujillo ran, taking inspiration from US President Franklin D. Roosevelt, who ran for a third term two years earlier.
+Trujillo unanimously won and was sworn in as president for the third time on 16 August.
+On 17 May 1942, the following day after the election, Troncoso appointed Trujillo as the new Secretary of War and Secretary of the Navy, using the previous resignation of Héctor Trujillo as a legal basis.